mandeepkaur19/weather-agent-with-rag/README.md

    - Click "Process PDF" to add it to the vector store

 3. **Start chatting**:
-   - Ask weather questions: "What's the weather in London?"
+   - Ask weather questions: "What's the weather in Mumbai?"
    - Ask questions about your PDF: "What is machine learning?"
    - The agent will automatically route your query to the appropriate service